-How can data & analytics leaders collaborate better with business partners?
+Enabling Pfizer’s data and analytics leaders to collaborate better with business partners

 As companies seek to foster collaboration among data, digital, and technology experts and their business counterparts, they face a quandary.
 Technical specialists have deep expertise but may, due to the nature of their day-to-day work, find it difficult to engage, communicate and problem-solve with their business partners.